include-dcc/include-linkml/README.md

 The repository structure is organized as follows:

 - `src/linkml`: Contains the YAML files defining the INCLUDE Model.
-- `src/data/schematic`: Includes the JSON-LD schema for the INCLUDE Model.

 ## Updates Since Previous Release (v2.2.0)